donovanvanheerden/KorLib/README.md

-# TMT: The Missing Tidbits
+# Extended UI

-A minor UI customisation addon, for options that should be baked in.
+A minor UI customisation addon, for customising the World of Warcraft interface

 ## Features